adni03/ROI/Report.md

 To produce these insights, we use the [College Scorecard](https://collegescorecard.ed.gov/data/) dataset which contains historical data for universities from the years 1996-2021 [3].
 The data for each year consists of several university level factors and demographic variables of the student population at the university.

 ## Related Work
 Several college recommender websites like College Board's BigFuture, Cappex, College Search from The Princeton Review, etc. have gained popularity among students.
-These engines provide tools like Best Fit estimation, college comparisons, scholarship finders, etc., but are hidden behind pay-walls.
+These engines provide tools like Best Fit estimation, college comparisons, and scholarship finders, but are hidden behind pay-walls.
 Shortlisting universities is a taxing task on its own, and the variety of recommender engines adds further complexity to the process.
-Furthermore, most websites do not talk about return on investment and instead, focus on providing a comprehensive list of colleges.
+Furthermore, most websites do not talk about return on investment and instead, focus only on providing a comprehensive list of colleges.

 While an extensive list of universities is not a demerit, the amount of information displayed can easily overwhelm the student.
 More often than not, after the first ten universities, the recommendations are poorly matched and become more about quantity over quality.
 We serve as a springboard for refining university shortlists by being concise and producing only the top ten universities that best fit the student’s profile.